Trial of Joseph Estrada: Charges

 A few months after the January 2001 popular uprising that ousted Estrada, the Philippine Ombudsman filed two charges at the Sandiganbayan on April 4, 2001; one for plunder and the other for perjury.

 Joseph and Jinggoy Estrada were the first elected officials to be so charged under the Philippines' Anti-Plunder Law.
 Jinggoy Estrada, who was the mayor of San Juan City at the time the plunder case was filed was the first incumbent elected official to be sued.

 Joseph Estrada was accused of pocketing ₱4 billion from jueteng pay-offs and misappropriating tobacco excise tax funds.
 The plunder case consisted of four separate charges: acceptance of ₱545 million from proceeds of jueteng, an illegal gambling game; misappropriation of ₱130 million in excise taxes from tobacco; receiving a ₱189.7-million commission from the sale of the shares of Belle Corporation, a real estate firm; and owning some ₱3.2 billion in a bank account under the name Jose Velarde.

 The minor charge of perjury is for Estrada under-reporting his assets in his 1999 statement of assets, liabilities and net worth and for the illegal use of an alias, namely for the Jose Velarde bank account.

 Estrada's son, Jinggoy Estrada, a former senator, and Edward Serapio, his personal lawyer, were his co-accused.
 Also charged were Charlie Ang, Yolanda Ricaforte, Alma Alfaro, Eleuterio Tan, Delia Rajas, and Jaime Dichaves, who was later added.

-The plunder charge was based on a complaint filed before the Ombudsman by Dante Jimenez, human rights lawyer Romeo Capulong, trial lawyer Leonard de Vera, 1971 Constitutional Convention delegate Ramon A. Gonzales, lawyers Antonio T. Carpio and Dennis B. Funa.
+The plunder charge was based on a complaint filed before the Ombudsman by Dante Jimenez, human rights lawyer Romeo Capulong, trial lawyer Leonard de Vera, 1971 Constitutional Convention delegate Ramon A. Gonzales, lawyers Antonio Carpio and Dennis B. Funa.
 On January 22, 2001, two days after his implied resignation from office, President Estrada was ordered by the Ombudsman to file his counter-affidavit in answer to the complaints.
 Finding probable cause, the complaint was filed as Criminal Case No. 26558.

 Joseph Estrada, Jinggoy Estrada, and Serapio refused to enter a plea during their arraignment in July 2001, which prompted the Sandiganbayan to submit a plea of not guilty on behalf of the accused.

 Estrada's lawyers filed a petition before the Philippine Supreme Court to declare the anti-plunder law as unconstitutional; Joseph Estrada was a signatory of the law when he was senator.
 In November 2001, the Supreme Court upheld the constitutionality of the anti-plunder law.